Trust types and codes

 Communal organization

-We consider a trust to exist when a congregation meets all of the following conditions:
+The CRA considers a trust to exist when a congregation meets all of the following conditions:

-- follows the practices and beliefs of, and operates according to the principles of, the religious organization of which it is a part
+- it follows the practices and beliefs of, and operates according to the principles of, the religious organization of which it is a part

-- carries on one or more businesses directly, or owns all of the shares of the capital stock of a corporation (except directors' qualifying shares), or every interest in a trust or other person that carries on the business to support or sustain its members or the members of another congregation
+- it carries on one or more businesses directly, or owns all of the shares of the capital stock of a corporation (except directors' qualifying shares), or every interest in a trust or another person that carries on the business to support or sustain its members or the members of another congregation

 -